Christina5P/Mindful-Rise/README.md

 You can read more information on cloning at the GitHub : https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository

 # Media

+- monica.im GPT chat to help explain where to put url and meaning of django functions.

 ## Icons
 ## Images
 ## Font